worryzyy/HowToCook-mcp/README_EN.md

 - This package is published on npm and can be installed globally via `npm install -g howtocook-mcp`
 - Compatible with all AI assistants and applications that support the MCP protocol
 - On first use, AI may need some time to familiarize itself with these tools (like preheating an oven)
-- Ensure the `all_recipes.json` file is properly accessible by the program

 ## 🤝 Contributing